Real World Engineering Washington, DC

 Where: Students will visit companies in small groups, or in some cases, individually.
 Previous students have visited the following companies:

-How: Applications are now closed.
+How: Applications are currently closed.

-Alumni in networking events were very friendly, and had a different attitude than average employers because of the connection.RWE DC Participant
+Alumni in networking events were very friendly and had a different attitude than average employers because of the connection.RWE DC Participant

 Here’s what a few RWE DC students said: